Article | October 3, 2024

 Propane is a fossil fuel and, when it burns, produces harmful pollutants.
 Electric school buses are the only type of school bus that does not require burning a fossil fuel onboard the vehicle.

-Propane-burning school buses emit dangerous pollution at levels generally comparable to or higher than current diesel models, according to data from the U.S. Department of Energy’s Argonne National Laboratory AFLEET tool.
+Propane-burning school buses emit dangerous pollution at levels generally comparable to or higher than current diesel-burning models, according to data from the U.S. Department of Energy’s Argonne National Laboratory AFLEET tool.
 In fact, propane-burning school buses emit more carbon monoxide than diesel-burning school buses and just as many greenhouse gases — the only benefit of propane-burning buses over diesel are for nitrogen oxide emissions, AFLEET data demonstrates.

 The data is clear: electric school buses are the best at lowering the emissions that affect student health and the environment.
 You can learn more about the dangers of propane-burning school bus exhaust here